refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### Motivation behind the release

 After a year since the release of v3, we have addressed the most requested and questioned areas by the community. **refine v4** features better developer experience, and new functionalities to simplify the work of developers.

-It has also been designed to make refine accessible on all platforms that support React, and to ensure that it can be seamlessly integrated into new and existing projects.
-This is only available if we present a more robust, easy to integrate and consistent API throughout the project and boosting the DX without limiting our users to ways to do things.
+In **refine v4**, our goal was to make **refine** available and accessible on every platform where you can use React and make it easy to use in both new and existing projects.
+This meant making **refine** more flexible and a better fit for a wider range of use cases.
+To achieve this, we needed a more robust, easy-to-integrate and consistent API throughout the project that would boost the DX without limiting our users' options.

-We have introduced abstractions and techniques that make it easier for developers to manage concerns such as data management, routing, authorization, layouts, and more, without limiting the functionality of other tools and libraries they may prefer to use.
-These changes in our API enable you to use **refine** v4 in every use case and gradually integrate it into your existing projects.
+Our goal was to make things easier for developers by providing abstractions and techniques to manage some concerns like data, routing, authorization, layouts, etc. without limiting the power of other tools and libraries they want to use.
+These changes were made to our API to allow you to use **refine** in every use case and easily adopt it for your existing projects.

 ## 🪄 Migrating your project automatically with refine-codemod ✨ (recommended)

-[`@refinedev/codemod`][refine-codemod] package handles the breaking changes for your project automatically, without any manual steps.
-It migrates your project from `3.x.x` to `4.x.x`.
+The [`@refinedev/codemod`][refine-codemod] package handles the breaking changes for your project and automatically migrates it from `3.x.x` to `4.x.x`.

-Just `cd` into root folder of your project (where `package.json` is contained) and run this command:
+Simply `cd` into the root folder of your project (where the `package.json` is located) and run this command:

 ```sh
 npx @refinedev/codemod@latest refine3-to-refine4
 ```

-And it's done.
-Now your project uses `refine@4.x.x`.
+And that’s it!
+You have successfully migrated your project to `refine@4.x.x`.

 :::caution Known Issues in refine-codemod

--   [Instantiation Expressions](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7-beta/#instantiation-expressions) are not parsed correctly when running the codemod.
-This causes the codemod to fail for the files that contain instantiation expressions.
-If you encounter this issue, you can manually migrate the files that contain instantiation expressions.
+-   [Instantiation Expressions](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7-beta/#instantiation-expressions) are not parsed correctly when running the codemod, causing it to fail for files that contain them.
+If you encounter this issue, you have to manually migrate the affected files.

--   [Type declaration files (`.d.ts`)](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html#dts-files) are not parsed correctly when running the codemod.
-This causes the codemod to fail for the files that contain type declarations.
-If you encounter this issue, you can manually migrate the files that contain type declarations.
+-   [Type declaration files (`.d.ts`)](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html#dts-files) are not parsed correctly when running the codemod, causing it to fail for files that contain them.
+If you encounter this issue, you have to manually migrate the affected files.

--   While making the changes, codemod fails to format the return statements with React fragments (`<>...</>`).
-If you encounter this issue, you may need to manually format the file after the codemod is done.
+-   While making changes, the codemod fails to format return statements with React fragments (`<>...</>`).
+If you encounter this issue, you have to manually format the file after the codemod is complete.

 :::

 ## Migrating your project manually

-refine v4 will be released under `@refinedev` npm organization.
-So you must install the packages with the new organization name.
+**refine** v4 will be released under the new `@refinedev` `npm` organization, so you must install the packages with the new organization name.

 ```bash
 npm uninstall @pankod/refine-core @pankod/refine-antd @pankod/..